minetest-mods/i3/API.md

 			-- Do things
 		end

-		-- No need to update the formspec, it's automatic end,
+		-- To prevent a formspec update, return false.
+		-- Otherwise, it's automatic.
+	end,
 })
 ```